joelpankito/todo/README.md

 $ git@github.com:joelpankito/todo.git

 ```
-Next, cd into the repository you cloned and install the necessary dependencies by running:
+Next, cd into the repository you cloned and install the necessary dependencies
 * In other to create your local database run:
 ```
 rake db:create